epfml/disco/mobile-browser-based-version/README.md

 Tasks are organized around the following files:

 - vue files are used to render the task-related user interface.
 Users should not modify the core code of these files.
-- a javascript file contains all the task-related information and methods.
+- a typescript file contains all the task-related information and methods.
 For instance, in this file, one can find the specific data-processing function or the textual description of the task.

 ### Use of tpyescript